A metriplectic formulation of polarized radiative transfer: The radiative transfer equation

 The solution to this equation $\MW = \MW(x,k,t)$ is called the coherence matrix and is a $2\times2$ matrix-valued function, depending on position $x\in \RR^3$, wave vector $k\in \RR^3\backslash\{0\}$ and time $t\geq 0$.
-The second and third term on the left-hand side are transport terms describing the refraction of the light as it propagates through an inhomogeneous medium.
-The function $\omega(x,k)=v(x)|k|$ is the dispersion relation, with $v(x)=1/\sqrt{\epsilon(x)\mu(x)}$ the velocity function, and $\epsilon$ and $\mu$ the local permittivity and permeability, respectively.
+The second and third terms on the left-hand side are transport terms describing the refraction of the light as it propagates through an inhomogeneous medium.
+The expressions of the quantities in this equation follow from a proper derivation of the RTE from the Maxwell equations \cite{Ryzhik1996}.
+The function $\omega(x,k)=v(x)|k|$ is the dispersion relation, with $v(x)=1/\sqrt{\epsilon(x)\mu(x)}$ the velocity function, and $\epsilon$ and $\mu$ the scalar local permittivity and permeability, respectively.
 The optical rotation matrix $\MN$ is given by